In this article, we would be covering about bank lockers safety measures that can help you safeguard your valuables.

 According to the Union ministry for finance, robbery, theft and burglary accounted for Rs.1.80 bn loss in 2,632 cases across India’s 51 banks from 2014-15 to 2016-17.

-Hence, looking at the frequent newspaper headlines related to bank lockers robbery, it is very important to analyse independently how safe your bank locker is.
+Hence, looking at the frequent newspaper headlines related to bank lockers robbery, it is very important to analyse independently how safe your bank locker is and what are the bank lockers safety measures one can take.

 Bank is not legally responsible for any loss.
 The bank locker agreements state: “the bank is not responsible for any loss or deterioration of or damage to the contents of the locker whether caused by rain, fire, flood, earthquake, lightening, civil commotion, war, riot or any other cause/s not in the control of the bank.”